aelred/graql-haskell-blog/README.md

 - [Moogi](http://moogi.co/), a movie search engine, built using Grakn.
 - [haskell-graql](http://github.com/aelred/haskell-graql/), the repo for
   `haskell-graql` which is much more fully-featured than this example.
-- [Learn You A Haskell](http://learnyouahaskell.com/), a great book that teaches you the basics of Haskell.
+- [Learn You A Haskell](http://learnyouahaskell.com/), a great (and free) book that teaches you the basics of Haskell.
 If you could follow this blog post, you'll have no trouble with this!